Huntsville, Alabama: Public safety

-Police
+Huntsville Hospital in the downtown area is the largest hospital and trauma center.
+In 2021, Huntsville Hospital opened the Orthopedic & Spine Tower, a seven-story building with 24 surgical orthopedic suites, which brings the total bed count to 881 for Huntsville Hospital.
+Located further south, Crestwood Medical Center is a smaller, 180-bed teaching hospital that is ranked nationally in two specialties.
+Huntsville Emergency Medical Services, Inc. (HEMSI) provides emergency medical services to Huntsville and surrounding Madison county.
+HEMSI operates from 12 stations with a fleet of 36 ambulances.

 The Huntsville Police Department has three precincts and one downtown headquarters, over 500 sworn officers, 200 civilian personnel, and patrols an area of approximately 220 square miles.
 The department also boasts its own academy, which has been in operation since 1965.

 Huntsville spent $1.2 million in 2015 to buy body cameras to be used by the Huntsville Police Department.
 Mayor Tommy Battle pushed for the purchase of the body cameras, saying: "We can provide a trust situation with police and our general public."
-He also said: "Having that body cam there, having the police video there record what actually happens, and when people come in with complaints against Huntsville police officers, they get to see the action that actually happened."
+The mayor also said: "Having that body cam there, having the police video there record what actually happens, and when people come in with complaints against Huntsville police officers, they get to see the action that actually happened."

 Following the conviction of a former Huntsville police officer for murder, after he was originally cleared of any wrongdoing by the Police department, the City of Huntsville voted to change the way police shootings are reviewed.
 Beginning in August 2021, all shootings that result in death that occur by Huntsville Police are to be investigated by the Alabama Law Enforcement Agency instead.
 The first investigation following the policy change started in January 2022 after an off-duty Huntsville police officer allegedly killed his girlfriend.
-The officer had initially reported the death as a suicide, however it was later investigated as a homicide.
+The officer had initially reported the death as a suicide; however, it was later investigated as a homicide.
 An advisory council created by the city described actions by Huntsville Police department (HPD) as being "in a manner that was, at a minimum, unprofessional and on multiple occasions in violation of HPD policy."

-Hospitals

-Huntsville Hospital in the downtown area is the largest hospital and trauma center.
-In 2021, Huntsville Hospital opened the Orthopedic & Spine Tower, a seven-story building with 24 surgical orthopedic suites, which brings the total bed count to 881 for Huntsville Hospital.
-Located further south, Crestwood Medical Center is a smaller, 180-bed teaching hospital that is ranked nationally in two specialties.

 Notable people

-Notable people from Huntsville include co-founder of Wikipedia Jimmy Wales, professional wrestler Bobby Eaton, film composer and musician Mervyn Warren, and early-20th century actress Tallulah Bankhead.
+Notable people from Huntsville include Wikipedia co-founder Jimmy Wales, professional wrestler Bobby Eaton, film composer and musician Mervyn Warren, early-20th century actress Tallulah Bankhead, and horror actor David Howard Thornton (Terrifier film series).